jyates/cruise-control-wiki/REST-APIs.md

 The post requests of Kafka Cruise Control REST API are operations that will have impact on the Kafka cluster.
 The post operations include:
 * Add a list of new brokers to Kafka
 * Decommission a broker from the Kafka cluster
+* Demoting a broker from the Kafka cluster
 * Trigger a workload balance
 * Stop the current proposal execution task
 * Pause metrics load sampling